gergondet/mc_linuxrt/README.md

 MC Linux RT
 ==

-This package contains various executables to work with mc\_rtc in a Linux RT environment
+This package contains various executables to work with mc\_rtc with a Linux PREEMPT RT kernel

 Available executable
 --

 - `MCLinuxRTMeasureLatency`: measure RT latency for an empty loop
 - `MCLinuxRT`: runs mc\_rtc inside the RT loop
-- `MCLinuxRTServer`: runs an UDP server inside the RT loop, connection can be established using `MCUDPControl` from the [mc\_udp package](https://gite.lirmm.fr/multi-contact/mc_udp)
+- `MCLinuxRTServer`: runs an UDP server inside the RT loop, connection can be established using `MCUDPControl` from the [mc\_udp package](https://github.com/jrl-umi3218/mc_udp)

 Environment variables
 --